trollLemon/CPlus-palette/README.md

 ### What you need
 #### Packages
-You will need [CImg](https://www.cimg.eu/index.html), [ImageMagick](https://imagemagick.org/index.php), and the X11 headers installed on your system to build this project.
+You will need [CImg](https://www.cimg.eu/index.html), and [ImageMagick](https://imagemagick.org/index.php) to build this project.

 #### Compilers and Build tools
-You will also need Cmake and the g++ compiler.
+You will also need Cmake and a C++ compiler.

 The following section includes installation instructions for these packages for different Linux distros.